sergiosuramin/discord-clone/README.md

 ## Deployment

-⌛ No live URL available yet (in development)
+⌛ No live URL available yet (in review)

 ## Commit Message